darkryh/MoonGetter/README.md

 ## Robot Servers

 > **Note**: These servers require the `moongetter-core-robot` dependency and the respective platform Robot API.
-For Android, use the `Android-Robot` library.
+For Android, use the `moongetter-android-robot` library.
 General Kotlin support is under development.

 1. **Fireload**
 2. **Vidguard**